openedx-unsupported/configuration/README.md

 stands-up the required resources and tags them with role identifiers so that the configuration tool can come in and complete the job.

+__Note__: The Cloudformation templates used for infrastructure provisioning are no longer maintained.
+We are working to move to a more modern and flexible tool.

 The reference platform is provisioned using an Amazon [CloudFormation](http://aws.amazon.com/cloudformation/) template.
 When the stack has been fully created you will have a new AWS Virtual